 Emotional Intelligence (EI or sometimes EQ: Emotional Quotient) is defined as the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.
-Emotional intelligence is often labeled a “soft skill” but there is an extremely strong, positive relationship between emotional intelligence and success – both personal and professional.
+Emotional intelligence is often labelled a “soft skill” but there is an extremely strong, positive relationship between emotional intelligence and success – both personal and professional.

 “Always on” mobile connectivity poses new challenges for building emotional intelligence.
 I recently heard coined the word “phubbing” and I am admittedly guilty of it, most often with my spouse but also regrettably at times with my children.
 Phubbing is the act of snubbing someone in a social setting by looking at your phone instead of paying attention (if you’re reading this on your phone, are you with anyone?)

 Views on mobile etiquette are changing.
 Depending on your own behaviour and ability to resist temptation, you may or may not find it surprising that it is now deemed socially acceptable to be on your phone in public places and in social gatherings.
 I won’t get into the relationship between mental health and addiction to mobile phones here, but new studies are being released on the impact of mobile phone use and those around you.
 Not surprisingly, a 2015 Baylor University study links phubbing to relationship satisfaction and depression – and I think that extends beyond personal relationships into professional relationships.

 One of the most effective tools for building emotional (and social) intelligence is learning to listen.
 According to their book “Real Influence: Persuade Without Pushing and Gain Without Giving In”, Goulston and Ullmen would define phubbing as Level One listening: Avoidance Listening = Listening Over (more the avoidance of listening than listening).
 We need to (re)train ourselves to listen at a higher level.

 Level Two: Defensive Listening = Listening At (quick to react – listening with your defences up).

 Level Three: Problem-Solving Listening = Listening To (listening in order to accomplish things).